SitecoreSupport/Sitecore.Support.82262/README.md

 # Sitecore.Support.82262
-When clicking the 'Lock and Edit' button a new version is not selected, if date was changed.
+In Experience Editor, when clicking the `Lock and Edit` button a new version is not selected, if date was changed.

 ## Main